farcasterxyz/docs/docs/developers/guides/accounts/create-account-key.md

 The owner of the account can revoke an account key at any time.
 To add an account key, you'll need to follow six steps:

 1. Set up [Viem](https://viem.sh/) clients and [`@farcaster/hub-web`](https://www.npmjs.com/package/@farcaster/hub-web) account key.
-2. Register an [app fid](/reference/contracts/faq#what-is-an-app-fid-how-do-i-get-one) if your app does not already have one.
+2. Register an [app FID](/reference/contracts/faq#what-is-an-app-fid-how-do-i-get-one) if your app does not already have one.
 3. Create a new account key for the user.
 4. Use your app account to create a [Signed Key Request](/reference/contracts/reference/signed-key-request-validator).
 5. Collect an [`Add`](/reference/contracts/reference/key-gateway#add-signature) signature from the user.
-6. Call the [Key Gateway](https://docs.farcaster.xyz/reference/contracts/reference/key-gateway#addFor) contract to add the key onchain.
+6. Call the [Key Gateway](https://docs.farcaster.xyz/reference/contracts/reference/key-gateway#addFor) contract to add the key on-chain.

 ### Requirements

-- An ETH wallet on OP mainnet, with some ETH
+- An ETH wallet on OP Mainnet, with some ETH.
 - An ETH RPC URL for OP Mainnet (e.g. via [Alchemy](https://www.alchemy.com/), [Infura](https://www.infura.io/) or [QuickNode](https://www.quicknode.com/)).

 ### 1. Set up clients and account key